Indiana Community Hunting Access Program

 What does the grant fund?

 Successful applicants will receive funding meant to offset the costs for administering a CHAP deer hunting program.
 Funding will be initiated at the conclusion of the administered deer hunting program and will be based upon the submission of a final report, as outlined below in the “How is the outcome reported?” section.
 CHAP agreements with the DNR Division of Fish & Wildlife (DFW) may be for one deer hunting season, with a maximum allotment up to $25,000.
+Recipients will need to provide a 25% acreage match for the total acres they offer for deer hunting opportunities.
+CHAP will provide a dollar amount per acre for up to 75% of the acres identified on the application.
 Successful applicants will develop a managed hunting program tailored to each community’s needs.
 If coordinators are hired, they will work directly for participating communities.

 How is the grant awarded?